profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-5.md

 Under `Listeners` `HTTP` and `80` should be selected for `Load Balancer Protocol` and `Load Balancer Port`

-Scroll down, under `Availability Zones` for VPC ensure `A4LVPC` is selected
+Scroll down, under `Availability Zones` for VPC ensure `Sunday-VPC` is selected
 Check boxes next to `us-east-1a`, `us-east-1b` and `us-east-1c`
 Select `sn-pub-A`, `sn-pub-B` and `sn-pub-C` for each.